BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

     </div>
 | Option | Description |
 |--------|-------------|
-| barFlags | What [flags](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/boss/BarFlag.html) to add to the bossbar. `PLAY_BOSS_MUSIC` seems to be broken in either Spigot or the game itself.
+| barFlags | What [flags](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/boss/BarFlag.html) to add to the bossbar. `PLAY_BOSS_MUSIC` seems to be broken in either server or the game itself.
 | barColor | What [color](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/boss/BarColor.html) to draw the bar. |
 | progress | What progress to show in the bar.
 A floating point number between 0.0 (empty) and 1.0 (full).
 Supports variables. |
 | style | What bar [style](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/boss/BarStyle.html) to use. |